 Most RIAs now have their own websites, but what good are they if they’re not producing returns?
 The purpose of your website is to turn visitors into prospects and prospects into clients.
 If your website isn’t producing those results, it’s not working.

 There may be a few offenders weakening your website’s power but one of the most common reasons websites fail is due to poor website copywriting.
-We see this especially in the financial services industry, which unfortunately is choc-full of jargon and numbers.
+We see this especially in the financial services industry, which unfortunately is chock-full of jargon and numbers.
 Advisors must have copy, or written content, that is customer-centric and search-driven.
 Thankfully, this issue is simple to fix!

 Today our copywriting team is letting you in on the top four key components to creating great website copy.
 In writing and editing copy for hundreds of financial advisor websites, this list is tried and true for success.

 Boring website copy isn’t beneficial to anyone, especially your visitors.
 Website goers will feel they’ve wasted their time reading content that doesn’t interest them and leave your site only to find their answers on a competitor’s website.
 They lose time and you lose clients.

 Think about it – would you stick out a book that doesn’t interest you or watch a full season of a TV show that only has you fall asleep?
 The design of a website should catch the viewers eye and the copy should interest them enough to stick around.
 The headings should grab their attention and the information given should be engaging.